Home News Look/Listen Sample Sets Compare Requirements Pictures Links Downloads About us

 • The recordings are clear and detailed, the reverb is a true-to-life rendering.

-• There is a decent 'Spuck' (the sound of pressing and releasing a key), I personally find that quite beautiful.
+• There is a decent 'key noises' (the sound of pressing and releasing a key), I personally find that quite beautiful.

 • The organ blower sounds in the background.
 You can also turn this off on the Windcontrol page.